representational-alignment/hackathon/README.md

 - **Blue Team**: `blue_team_starter.ipynb` - Guides you through the process of identifying model similarities across different models.
 - **Red Team**: `red_team_starter.ipynb` - Helps you discover and analyze stimuli that reveal meaningful differences between model representations.

-These notebooks contain code examples, visualization tools, and methodological suggestions to kickstart your approach to the challenge.
+These notebooks contain code examples, visualization tools, and methodological suggestions to kickstart your approach to the challenge!